simplefoc/simplefoc.github.io/docs/simplefoc_library/examples/foc_pendulum.md

 #### Swing-up

-The swingup implemented in this example is the simples one possible, that is always good, it means that the hardware is well designed so you dont need to make some fancy algorithm to make it work :D
+The swingup implemented in this example is the simples one possible, that is always good, it means that the hardware is well designed so you don't need to make some fancy algorithm to make it work :D

 This is hte code of the swing-up:
 ```cpp